graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 In this tutorial, you will create a GraphQL server in Java using [Spring for GraphQL](https://docs.spring.io/spring-graphql/docs/current/reference/html/).
 It requires a little Spring and Java knowledge.
 While we give a brief introduction to GraphQL, the focus of this tutorial is developing a GraphQL server in Java.

+If you're looking to learn more after this tutorial, we (the maintainers) have written a book! [**GraphQL with Java and Spring**](https://leanpub.com/graphql-java) includes everything you need to know to build a production ready GraphQL service with Spring for GraphQL.
+It's available on [Leanpub](https://leanpub.com/graphql-java) and [Amazon](https://www.amazon.com/GraphQL-Java-Spring-Andreas-Marek-ebook/dp/B0C96ZYWPF/).

 ## A very short introduction to GraphQL

 GraphQL is a query language to retrieve data from a server.
 It is an alternative to REST, SOAP or gRPC.